Adolphe Bazaine-Vasseur: Early life

-Son of Pierre-Dominique Bazaine (1786-1838), also an engineer, and of Mary Madeleine Josèphe (known as Mélanie) Vasseur.
+Son of Pierre-Dominique Bazaine (1786–1838), also an engineer, and of Mary Madeleine Josèphe (known as Mélanie) Vasseur.
 Adolphe was the elder brother of François Achille Bazaine, the Marshal of France.
-Adolphe entered l'Ecole Polytechnique in 1827, and then the school of the department of civil engineering.
+Adolphe entered École polytechnique in 1827, and then the school of the department of civil engineering.

 Career

 Bazaine was appointed engineer of district of the department of civil engineering to Altkirch (High Rhine).
 Adolphe Bazaine was then given responsibility for the construction of the railway line from Mulhouse to Thann; then, with Mr. Chaperone, he established the project of the section Strasburg Bâle.
 He remained there, overseeing the railways of Alsace up to 1842.
 He was then given the project of building the canal of the Sauldre from 1 January 1849, replacing Charles Augustus Machart, but in fact his activity principally consisted of prepare and carry out the liquidation of the Workshops.
 He finished Sauldre on 1 May 1849.
 Afterwards, he supervised different railway businesses in the North, the Bourbonnais (the line from Andrézieux to Le Coteau from 1855), and the Charentes (Company of the Charentes from 1862).

 Bazaine was in communication with the utopian socialists Charles Fourier and Victor Considérant (his fellow student polytechnicien of the graduate class of 1826), who after the failure of the revolutionary attempt of 13 June 1849, took refuge at his house while awaiting to be able to flee in Belgium.